railsbridge/docs/README.md

     bundle exec rake spec

-which will install any additional needed gems, and then run the test suite to confirm that you are ready to (preliminarily) validate any changes you make.
+which will run the test suite to confirm that you are ready to (preliminarily) validate any changes you make.

 NOTE:  Before submitting a pull request, you should make sure that you are on a feature branch, in sync with (rebased to) the current upstream master, and that you can cleanly run